cjohnson318/cjohnson318.github.io/_posts/2025-06-21-2025-watercolor-palette.markdown

   - Quinacridone Rose - Transparent warm magenta, great for mixing purples with warm blues, or caucasian flesh tones with Raw Sienna.
 Cool pink in a wash.
   Part of CMY triad.
   - Quinacridone Coral - Transparent warm red.
 Warm pink in a wash.
+Quin.
+Rose and Coral are very important for their "pink in wash" behavior, most reds cannot do this.
   - Transparent Pyrole Orange - Transparent red orange, great for mixing neutrals with blues, or bright oranges with yellows.
   - Quinacridone Gold - Transparent warm gold, rich and deep in mass tone,